AbdulMueez786/AbdulMueez786/README.md

-# Welcome to My GitHub Profile 👋
+# Welcome to My GitHub Profile 👋 This account is no longer my primary GitHub account.

 Thank you for visiting my GitHub! 🚀
 Please note that this account is no longer my primary GitHub account.